About QuickAudioConvert

 Anyone who needs to convert an audio file without signing up for a service or installing software.
 Common use cases:

-- —Extracting audio from a video file (MP4 to MP3)
+- —Extracting audio from a video file (MP4 or MOV to MP3, WAV, or M4A)

 - —Compressing a large WAV file for sharing or uploading